koreylgray13/PyTranslate/README.md

 # PyTranslate
 Translator using Python &amp; DeepL API.
 Includes language detection.
-27 Labnguages currently to choose from.
+27 Languages currently to choose from.

 Work in progress towards language chatbot for better learning.